Metal vs asphalt roof: cost comparison

 When is asphalt the better choice?

 When upfront budget is the constraint, when you expect to sell within about ten years, or when neighborhood or HOA norms favor shingles.
-Architectural asphalt at $6–$9 per square foot installed and a 30-year life is the default American roof for good reason, and 3-tab at $4.50–$7.50 is the cheapest way to get a sound roof over your head.
+Architectural asphalt at $6.40–$9.10 per square foot installed and a 30-year life is the default American roof for good reason; 3-tab saves only about 5% installed, which is why most reroofs now skip it.

 Which should you pick?

 • Tightest budget, or a sound roof fast?
-3-tab asphalt — the cheapest way to get covered, 20–25 years.
+3-tab asphalt — but compare bids: installed it saves only ~5% over architectural, for a shorter life.

 • This is your forever home (25–40+ years)?
 Standing-seam metal — one roof instead of two, plus hail, fire, and snow benefits.